N0mv3l0/DATA-AGENT--Retails-Analysis-Bot/README.md

 I validated Questions 2, 4, and 8, and all the responses matched.
 I am quite comfortable with my SQL syntax and understanding of its logic.
 All of that is due to extra practice on ChatGPT, the W3Schools website, and Databricks.

-Overall, I enjoydOverall, I enjoyed the task, and I would not change anything.
+Overall, I enjoyed the task, and I would not change anything.